ShanaScogin/BayesPostEst/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Note
-There is a note with winbuilder and checkrhub about the ICPSR link - it is valid and I cannot find one that does not throw a note.
-Sorry about that!
+Notes exist in winbuilder deveop and checkrhub about the ICPSR link and some doi links including: 10.2307/2669316 and 10.1037/a0029146.
+All links have been checked and are correct.